Black Sabbath: Influence and innovation

 According to Tracii Guns of L.A.
 Guns and former member of Guns N' Roses, the main riff of "Paradise City" by Guns N' Roses, from Appetite for Destruction (1987), was influenced by the song "Zero the Hero" from the Born Again album.
-King Diamond guitarist Andy LaRocque affirmed that the clean guitar part of "Sleepless Nights" from Conspiracy (1989) is inspired by Tony Iommi's playing on Never Say Die!.
+King Diamond guitarist Andy LaRocque affirmed that the clean guitar part of "Sleepless Nights" from Conspiracy (1989) is inspired by Iommi's playing on Never Say Die!.

-In addition to being pioneers of heavy metal, they also have been credited for laying the foundations for heavy metal subgenres stoner rock, sludge metal, thrash metal, black metal and doom metal.
+In addition to being pioneers of heavy metal, they also have been credited for laying the foundations for heavy metal subgenres black metal, doom metal, grunge, sludge metal, stoner rock and thrash metal.
 Sabbath has had a significant impact on alternative music, being cited as an influence by Nirvana, Soundgarden, and Dinosaur Jr..
 Rock critic Simon Reynolds writes that when late 1980s bands such as Tad and the Butthole Surfers "revived Black Sabbath's ponderous riffs, it felt like a daring challenge to the approved canon of underground rock", and that "Sabbath-style heaviness" became the norm after the commercial emergence of grunge.

-Tony Iommi has been credited as the pioneer of lighter gauge guitar strings.
+Iommi has been credited as the pioneer of lighter gauge guitar strings.
 The tips of his fingers were severed in a steel factory, and while using thimbles (artificial finger tips) he found that standard guitar strings were too difficult to bend and play.
 He found that there was only one size of strings available, so after years with Sabbath he had strings custom made.

 Culturally, Black Sabbath have exerted a huge influence in both television and literature and have in many cases become synonymous with heavy metal.
 In the film Almost Famous, Lester Bangs gives the protagonist an assignment to cover the band with the immortal line: 'Give me 500 words on Black Sabbath'.
 Contemporary music and arts publication Trebuchet Magazine has put this to practice by asking all new writers to write a short piece (500 words) on Black Sabbath as a means of proving their creativity and voice on a well documented subject.